Faith communities –

 Coming into right relationship with the rest of the living world includes making room on the land we occupy for other creatures to thrive.
 Faith communities can provide wildlife habitat and demonstrate environmental stewardship on the land around their buildings as public witness to their devotion and care for Creation.

 Let your life speak: Join the movement in Northern Virginia.

 We invite all faith communities to join us in this simple plan:

 1. Educate yourselves.

 Share the good news about how we can each play a part in rescuing the birds, frogs, butterflies, and all the threatened wildlife of Northern Virginia.
-An easy way to do this is to show a 25-minute segment of the movie Hometown Habitat to your congregation, followed by discussion.
+An easy way to do this is to show a 25-minute segment of the movie Hometown Habitat to your congregation (see below) followed by discussion.
 Find other suggestions here.

-Hold the same Hometown Habitat showing in a public forum and invite other congregations to join you.
+Hold the same Hometown Habitat showing or other educational events in a public forum and invite other congregations to join you.

 Hometown Habitat screenings for Northern Virginia faith communities

 In this beautiful documentary, we learn why we need to save the Earth starting at home and what religious communities are doing to put their faith into action.
 The 15 minute introductory segment and the 10 minute segment on Sacred Grounds provide an inspiring introduction to the concepts and the possibilities for greater stewardship.